 How do we add a complementary or mandatory option to our degree (Ex.: Engineering Management and Entrepreneurship option)?

 You can add any of the options available for your degree by completing a program change request in uoZone, under the Applications tab.

 If you don't like your course, is it possible to switch program and/or faculty?
 Can you add a minor or a major to your program through the year?

 If you don’t like your program of study, whether it is to change your specialization or discipline, add a minor or a major, you may submit a program change request during the defined period.

 If I make a change to my program of study, how will it impact my academic progress?
 Will I have start again at year 1?

 It all depends on the changes you want to make.
 Because each scenario is different, we strongly suggest you book an appointment to discuss your plans with a specialist from your faculty.

 Are there any plans regarding students living in residences this Fall despite the uncertain times due to COVID-19?
 If I can travel to Ottawa this Fall, will I be able to join a residence?

 Yes, you can still live in residence and take all your courses online if you wish.
 However, note that given the COVID-19 pandemic, there may be new criteria for staying in residence.
-These criteria have not yet been finalized and approved.

 Student Experience & Other Questions